The image of bike riding

 At a mini roundabout in the park which led off the main route over to Richmond Gate a car was approaching and indicating to go right.
 Steaming down the hill towards the car but some distance out was a road cyclist.
 For some reason, the fact that the car was exercising its legitimate right to use the roundabout to make a right turn really got up the cyclist’s nose.
 He pulled out onto the roundabout in front of the car even though he was clearly second to arrive and with the car already halfway through its turn, then glared accusingly at the driver who was travelling at a very sedate speed before coming to a near halt.

 Just deal with it for God’s sake!
 You’re riding a road bike man!
-It comes with the territory, by definition you have to share with other road users and this was a well telegraphed manouvre at a low speed we’re talking about.
+It comes with the territory, by definition you have to share with other road users and this was a well telegraphed manoeuvre at a low speed we’re talking about.
 The sense of mis-placed outrage was ridiculous and totally inappropriate.

 As a cyclist the world is not out to get you, but if you ride in public spaces you have to expect to meet the public.
 I’ve ridden on the road for years and rode nearly everyday to school for six years in peak hour conditions.
-Yes, occassionally it’s frightening and it can be dangerous which is why as a result I always say ‘beware the idiot factor’ – there’s a lot of idiots out there.
+Yes, occasionally it’s frightening and it can be dangerous which is why as a result I always say ‘beware the idiot factor’ – there’s a lot of idiots out there.

 But they’re not all in cars.